heridev/rails-challenge-default/README.md

 # Firstleaf Take Home Project

+## Only one restriction
+You only have 4 hours to complete the challenge, period.

 ## Assignment
 Today, we're going to design an application that will function as a user service.
 This service supports new user creation and returning users that are currently